sudorobotics/SudoFlex/README.md

 ![alt text](images/SudoFlex-Configurator.png)

 SudoFlex-Configurator only works on 64-bit Windows and Linux platforms for now.
-Dedicated installers -exe for Windows and AppImage for Linux- for the latest release(1.0.0) can be found under the **Releases** section.
+Latest version is 1.0.0.
+Under **Releases** section, there are 3 application files:
+* .exe: Setup file for Windows installation.
+* .zip: Windows unpacked application file for users that want to use the application without installation.
+* .AppImage: Linux application file

-## Notes for Installation:
+## Notes for Windows:

-* SudoFlex-Configurator is a self-signed application.
+* You can use .exe setup file for installing SudoFlex-Configurator as a regular Windows desktop application.
+SudoFlex-Configurator is a self-signed application.
 Therefore, Windows may try to block installation by Smart Screen.
 You can continue installation by clicking "**More info**" text.
+* If you don't want to install SudoFlex-Configurator, you can use the unpacked .zip file.
+This file includes SudoFlex-Configurator in a single folder.
+You can directly run the application by running the .exe file in the folder.
+Unfortunately again, Smart Screen may block you running the application.

+## Notes for Linux:

+* .AppImage file is the self-contained application file for Linux.
+You can directly download this file, make it executable, and run the application in Linux.
 * SudoFlex-Configurator needs a serial port connection to communicate with the board.
 Therefore, you need to add the user to the "**dialout**" group under Linux.
 Following command can be used for this purpose:
   ```bash
   sudo usermod -a -G dialout <username>